 At the moment I would say I have more self-worth than confidence but that’s because I really focused on that on my own healing journey (I’m now working on my confidence😉).

-In fact, I used to have loads of confidence but zero self-worth (this was before my PTSD diagnosis).
+In fact, I used to have loads of confidence but zero self-worth.
 Some people would even say I’m the most confident person they know!

 But it didn’t matter as my self-worth was so low I was never really happy.

-Over the last 18 months, I’ve worked hard on my self-worth.
+Over the last 18 months, I’ve worked hard on my self-worth issues.
 I’ve got to a place where I know I deserve great things in life (this is still a work in progress btw!) and I realised there were 9 different pillars to having strong self-worth.

 The 9 Self-Worth Pillars